top of page

 “While Adam failed in the best possible environment, in the guarded panoramas of Eden, Messiah’s temptation would instead be in the most desperate and desolate of vistas: the safe harbor of Eden was long desiccated and gone – no paradise remained in the world for Him to repose in order to meet the temptation coming His way, and so to prove His calling, He would encounter tribulation in the wasteland.
 Furthermore, whereas Adam was given all fruit to eat in the Garden – save one – Messiah was prohibited food and taken to a place where scant any could be found.
 These contrasts reveal so much for those who have eyes to see.”
 Jeremy Chance Springfield, His Temptation, Random Groovy Bible Facts [26]

 One final observation: How would one translate ‘wild animals’ into Hebrew?
 The word would be chayyot.
 This may be translated as Living Creatures, a class of angels that carry the Throne Chariot of HaShem.
-It is possible that on some level, Yeshua experienced a Maaseh Merkavah vision.
+It is possible that, on some level, Yeshua experienced a Maaseh Merkavah vision.

 Son of G-d